Direct data-driven model-reference control with Lyapunov stability guarantees: Numerical examples

 Within each scenario, the performance is assessed by carrying out $100$ Monte Carlo simulations for increasing levels of noise, which is quantified via the \emph{Signal-to-Noise Ratio} (SNR) over the three output channels, \emph{i.e.,}

 with $j\!=\!1,2,3$ and $i\!=\!1,\ldots,N$.
 Independently of the framework, the sequence $\{v(t)\}_{t=0}^{T}$ is zero-mean and Gaussian distributed, \emph{i.e.,} $v \sim \mathcal{N}(0,\sigma^{2}I)$, with increasing variance so as to span the interval $\mbox{SNR} \in [3,100]$~dB.
 By considering initial datasets of length $T=30$ samples, for each Monte Carlo run we evaluate the matching performance for an growing number $N$ of experiments, starting from $N=1$ up to $N=1000$.
 These conditions correspond to datasets comprising a minimum of $30$ state samples, up to $30 \cdot 10^{3}$ state points.
-The design problem was solved with the CVX package \cite{cvx}, by imposing and all the computations were carried out with an $i7$ $2.8$~GHz Intel core processor running MATLAB 2020a.
+The design problem was solved with the CVX package \cite{cvx}, by imposing